albuch/sbt-dependency-check/README.md

 :-------|:------------|:-------------
 dependencyCheckAutoUpdate | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
 It is not recommended that this be turned to false. | true dependencyCheckCveValidForHours | Sets the number of hours to wait before checking for new updates from the NVD. | 4 dependencyCheckFailBuildOnCVSS | Specifies if the build should be failed if a CVSS score above, or equal to, a specified level is identified.
-The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11.0 dependencyCheckJUnitFailBuildOnCVSS | If using the JUNIT report format the dependencyCheckJUnitFailOnCVSS sets the CVSS score threshold that is considered a failure.
+The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail.
+More information on CVSS scores can be found at the [NVD](https://nvd.nist.gov/vuln-metrics/cvss) | 11.0 dependencyCheckJUnitFailBuildOnCVSS | If using the JUNIT report format the dependencyCheckJUnitFailOnCVSS sets the CVSS score threshold that is considered a failure.
 The default value is 0 - all vulnerabilities are considered a failure.| 0 dependencyCheckFormat | The report format to be generated (HTML, XML, JUNIT, CSV, JSON, SARIF, ALL).
 This setting is ignored if dependencyCheckReportFormats is set. | HTML dependencyCheckFormats | A sequence of report formats to be generated (HTML, XML, JUNIT, CSV, JSON, SARIF, ALL). |